Anudeep2405/22MEB0B31/README.md

 - Add authentication and authorization for sensitive endpoints.
 - Improve offer parsing to handle more edge cases and formats.
 - Use batch upserts instead of per-offer upserts to reduce DB round-trips.
-- Can use NLP to parse faster when text is unstructured but no necessary in this case.
+- Can use NLP to parse faster when text is unstructured but it is no necessary in this case.

 ---
 For any questions or clarifications, please refer to the code or contact : anudeep249@gmail.com.